jasonjac2/OneMoreWiki/Edit-Commands.md

 ## To lowercase (Ctrl + Shift + U)
 Converts the selected text to lowercase.

+** To Title Case
+Converts the selected text to title case.

 ## Invert Selection
 Inverts the selection on the current page, de-selecting all selected content and selecting all non-selected content.